Ipswich Town F.C.: Records and statistics

 Mick Mills holds the record for Ipswich league appearances, having played 741 first-team matches between 1966 and 1982.
 The club's top league goalscorer is Ray Crawford, who scored 203 goals between 1958 and 1969, while Ted Phillips holds the record for the most league goals scored in a season, 41 in the 1956–57 season in Third Division South.
 Allan Hunter won the most international caps whilst a player at the club, making 47 appearances for Northern Ireland during his time at Ipswich.

 The club's widest victory margins in the league have been their 7–0 wins against Portsmouth in the Second Division in 1964, against Southampton in the First Division in 1974 and against West Bromwich Albion in the First Division in 1976.
 Their heaviest defeats in the league were 10–1 against Fulham in 1963 and 9–0 against Manchester United in 1995.

 Ipswich's record home attendance is 38,010 for a sixth round FA Cup match against Leeds United on 8 March 1975.
 With the introduction of regulations enforcing all-seater stadiums, it is unlikely that this record will be beaten in the foreseeable future.

-The highest transfer fee received for an Ipswich player is £8.1 million as part of a deal worth in excess of £12 million from Sunderland for Connor Wickham in June 2011, while the most spent by the club on a player was £4.75 million for Matteo Sereni from Sampdoria in July 2001, following the club's qualification for the UEFA Cup.
+The highest transfer fee received for an Ipswich player is £37.5 million from Nottingham Forest for Omari Hutchinson in August 2025, while the most spent by the club on a player was £20 million for Hutchinson from Chelsea in June 2024, following the club's promotion to the Premier League.

 Bobby Robson is the club's longest serving manager in terms of games managed, managing Ipswich for 709 matches between 1969 and 1982.
 Scott Duncan is the club's longest serving manager in terms of time spent as manager at the club, managing the club for 6,487 days between 1937 and 1955.

-Ipswich still maintain an undefeated home record in European competition.
+Ipswich still maintain an undefeated home record in European competition with 31 home games unbeaten.
 This record began in 1962, when the club first qualified for the European Cup.
-For 45 years, Ipswich held the record for the longest unbeaten run of games at home in European competition, with a run of 31 home matches undefeated.
-Due to the team's absence from such tournaments in recent years this record has since been broken by Dutch club AZ Alkmaar, but remains a record for British clubs.
+When Manchester United had their unbeaten 56 match home run ended in 1996 Ipswich had the longest ongoing undefeated home streak in Europe.
+Due to the team's absence from European competitions in recent years, Dutch club AZ surpassed them in 2007.
+When AZ lost to Everton a few weeks later and saw their 32 match unbeaten run end, Ipswich took that title again.
+In the 2014/2015 European season, PSG surpassed Ipswich, briefly taking over the title, but also saw their unbeaten run end.

 Players

 Current squad

-Club sponsor Ed Sheeran honourably issued squad number 17.
+Club sponsor and minority stakeholder Ed Sheeran is honourably issued squad number 17.